iplayfast/taco/README.md

 ## Configuration

 TACO's configuration is stored in `~/.config/taco/config.json`.
-You can edit it directly or use the `taco config` commands.
+You can edit it directly or use the `python main.py config` commands.

 ## Contributing